-whose willingness to pay exceeds the price substantially.
+Term G is larger for goods for which there is larger taste heterogeneity, as measured by the dispersion of the distribution of θ -most of the gains from trade are captured by buyers whose willingness to pay exceeds the price substantially.
 To see that, imagine an extreme case in which there is no heterogeneity in income and tastes; this would make the term G zero in the competitive equilibrium.
 Intuitively, it is the heterogeneity of demand for the good that creates a role for markets to allocate to the "right" buyers.
-If all buyers have the same need for the good, it does not matter who gets it from the point of view of Utilitarian welfare-and hence rationing does not induce a welfare cost in that case.
+If all buyers have the same wilingness to pay for the good, it does not matter who gets it from the point of view of Utilitarian welfare-and hence rationing does not induce a welfare cost in that case.

 The term E is larger when demand and supply are more elastic.
-This term lets us recover an intuitive statement that price gouging is not occurring in competitive equilibrium in a vast majority of practical cases.
-Indeed, in a competitive market, in a long-run equilibrium, we would expect all marginal costs to be close to a common marginal cost k{LR} , and the price p^ to be close to k{LR} .
-In the extreme case of no heterogeneity in marginal costs, supply elasticity is effectively infinite: Any price below the common marginal cost leads to market breakdown, as no seller is willing to supply the good.
-Thus, Proposition 1 implies that price gouging cannot occur in the long-run equilibrium of a competitive market, even if redistributive preferences are very strong.
-By contrast, the term E could become small after a demand shock that sends the market-clearing price above the long-run marginal cost k{LR} ; in fact, if supply is fixed in the short-run, supply elasticity is zero at any price above marginal cost.
+This term lets us recover an intuitive statement that price gouging is not occurring in competitive equilibrium in a majority of cases.
+Indeed, in a long-run equilibrium of a competitive market, we would expect all marginal costs to be close to a common marginal cost k{LR} , and the price p^ to be close to k{LR} .
+In the extreme case when all sellers are identical, the long-run supply curve is perfectly elastic.
+As a result, even the slightest reduction in price below the equilibrium market price would eliminate supply entirely, as no seller would be willing to produce at a loss.
+Thus, Proposition 1 implies that price gouging is unlikely to occur in the long-run equilibrium of a competitive market, even if redistributive preferences are very strong.
+By contrast, the term E could become small after a demand shock that sends the market-clearing price above the long-run marginal cost k{LR} ; in fact, if supply is fixed in the short-run, supply elasticity is zero at any price above sellers' opportunity cost.
 For essential goods, the demand elasticity could also be small, limiting the allocative inefficiency of uniform rationing.